-If Google cannot find a webpage because of poor internal linking or see its content because of issues in the source code, the page will not get indexed properly and the content may not be read by the search engine.
+If Google cannot find a webpage because of poor internal linking or see its content because of issues in its code, the page will not get indexed properly and the content may not be read by the search engine.

 In spite of fairly clean internal linking, eBay’s site structure has long been an issue due to its historical lack of an organized product listing architecture.
 As a result, it has been difficult for buyers to discover all of what is for sale on eBay.

-The site’s rollout of structured data and goal of providing a “product-based shopping experience” are working to address this problem, with varied success.
+The site’s rollout of a unique structured data framework, as well as its successor known as “listing aspects,” are working to address this problem — with varied success.

 In terms of page content, Cassini is able to read all of the text of eBay’s listing pages.
 Nevertheless, it remains primarily reliant on the product listing title as a judge of content relevance.

 Alternatively, Google can easily discover the content of eBay listing titles and item specifics.